omaralfaqih6/breast_cancer_wisconsin/README.md

 </p>

 ### K-Nearest Neighbours (KNN)
-The KNN classifier was implemented with a default k=5.
+The KNN classifier was implemented with a k=19 after using the GridSearchCV with 5-fold CV to find the optimal K value.
 Feature scaling was crucial for this distance-based model.
 The performance of KNN was evaluated on the same test set used for the other models.
 <p align="center">
   <img src="./Plots/confusion_matrix_KNN.png">
 </p>